Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes: Materials and Methods

-To collect the petitions posted to Change.org between January, 2022 and December, 2024 we used a web-scraping library\footnote{\url{https://docs.scrapy.org/en/latest/}} to extract the text, comments, and metadata of all petitions posted during the time period.
+To collect the petitions posted to Change.org we used a web-scraping library (\url{https://docs.scrapy.org/en/latest/}) to extract the text, comments, and metadata of all petitions posted during the time period.
 This dataset contains all petitions that had not been deleted or taken down as of the time of collection (January 9, 2025).
 Our data includes full petition text, title, and metadata about the author and the petition.
 Petition metadata includes user ID, engagement (signatures, comments), and labels such as language tag.
 Since each petition is connected to the author's user ID, we could track all petitions written by the same user during the period for which we collected data.
-The main causal analysis of our study uses a subset (N = 277,496) of English language petitions that were posted by users in the United States, Canada, Great Britain, and Australia between January 1, 2022 and December 15, 2023\footnote{We subset to December 15 as Australia received in-platform AI access in late December.
-For robustness we repeat analysis with full month of December, in SI Appendix.}, and met minimum length requirements.
-Since we were interested in the lexical attributes of the text, this subset only included petitions with text that included at least two sentences and more than five words.
+The main causal analysis of our study uses a subset (N = 361,635) of petitions that are English language, posted by users in the United States, Canada, Great Britain, and Australia between January 3, 2022 and December 15, 2023, and met minimum length requirements (at least 2 sentences and 5 words).
+We include only English-language petitions in all analyses (main and supplementary) to allow for consistent interpretation of our lexical metrics.
+We consider petitions posted prior to December 15, 2023 for the period of differential access, as Australia received in-platform AI access in late December.
+For robustness we repeat our main analysis with full month of December 2023, in SI Appendix Figure 17.
+Since we were interested in the lexical attributes of the text, this subset only included petitions with text that included at least two sentences and five or more words.
 We conducted a robustness check to estimate difference-in-differences results with the full text, including petitions with fewer than five words or two sentences.
-The SI Appendix contains details on summary statistics as well as additional robustness checks.
+The SI Appendix contains details on summary statistics (Tables 1-3, Figure 4) as well as additional robustness checks (Figures 14-23, 33, 34).